hyperhq/docs.hyper.sh-hyper/Reference/compose_file_ref.md

 ### labels

-Add metadata to containers using Hyper.sh labels.
+Add metadata to containers using Hyper labels.
 You can use either an array or a dictionary.
 It’s recommended that you use reverse-DNS notation to prevent your labels from conflicting with those used by other software.

 ```